Home Spotlight How To Negotiate Your Salary After a Job Offer

 Start by digging into the specifics.
 Research industry standards, the company’s salary practices and average pay for your role in your area.

-One way to do this is to browse through job openings and salary trends in your area for the same role or ask around friends or acquaintances working in the same industry.
+One way to do this is to browse through job openings and salary trends in your area for the same role.
+Alternatively, ask around through friends or acquaintances working in the same industry.

 Now that you have a good understanding of the usual pay for your role, it’s time to look inward.
 Review what you have to offer and consider the following: